nicfel/Recombination-Tutorial/README.md

 # Background

 Phylogenetic trees are often used to describe the history of genetic sequences.
-There are however several processes that recombine genetic material.
-Different parts of genome can then code for different histories and the shared history of the full genome can not be represented anymore by a tree.
-Reassortment is such a process that can reshuffle segments when people are infected by multiple viruses.
+This relatedness of genetic sequences can be used to learn how e.g. pathogens isoalted from different individuals are related, which tells us somethings about the transmission history.
+Recombination breaks the central assumption that this relatedness can be represented by a tree and requires it to be denoted by a network instead.

-The coalescent with reassortment models a joint coalescent and reassortment process {% cite muller2020bayesian --file Reassortment-Tutorial/master-refs %}.
+The coalescent with recombination models a joint coalescent and recombination process {% cite muller2020bayesian --file Reassortment-Tutorial/master-refs %}.
 To do so, it models how network lineages coalesce and recombine backwards in time.
+This is the backwards in time equivalent of the template switching model of recombination upon coninfection, where one such event occurs per coinfection event.

-In order to perform inference under the coalescent with reassortment, CoalRe uses MCMC sampling of the reassortment network and the embedding of segment trees within those networks.
+In order to perform inference under the coalescent with recombination, the Recombination package uses MCMC sampling of recombination networks and how local trees, i.e. trees at individual nucleotide positions, are embedded within those networks.
-The way CoalRe is implemented, allows following the usual setup for BEAST2 xml files in BEAUti.
+The way the Recombination package is implemented, allows following the usual setup for BEAST2 xml files in BEAUti.
-The difference in setting up CoalRe compare to other models is that the Coalescent with Reassortment has to be specified as a tree prior for all segments individually.

-After running CoalRe, the post-processing works slightly different to other models.
+After running a coalescent with recombination analysis, the post-processing works slightly different to other models.
-Since we have to analyse a network and not just a tree, CoalRe implements a BEAST2 app that summarizes networks and works similar to treeAnnotator.
+Since we have to analyse a network and not just a tree, the Recombination package implements a BEAST2 app that summarizes networks and works similar to treeAnnotator.

 ----